RV Camping Near Lake Havasu State Park

 Havasu RV Resort

 Amenities: Havasu RV Resort distinguishes itself as one of the most luxurious Lake Havasu State Park RV parks.
 It’s a gated owners’ community, meaning that each RV site is privately owned and rented.
-This comes along with several five-star amenities, including immaculately-maintained facilities and planned activities.
+This comes along with several five-star amenities, including immaculately maintained facilities and planned activities.

 Visitors to Havasu RV Resort enjoy an idyllic location just a few miles from the lake.
 The park has full-hookup sites, two heated pools and spas, a nine-hole putting course, bocce ball courts and horseshoes, a modern fitness center, and special events.